OzymorLab/OzymorLab-Frontend/README.md

-# Edexia AIOS: Multi-Tenant Educational Dashboard
+# OzymorLab

-Welcome to the **Edexia Frontend**, the central command center for teachers, administrators, and evaluators utilizing the Edexia Assessment Intelligence Operating System (AIOS).
+Welcome to the **Ozymorlab**, the central command center for teachers, administrators, and evaluators utilizing the Assessment Intelligence Operating System (AIOS).

 # AI-Powered Multimodal Evaluation Infrastructure for Board Examination Systems

-## Inspired by the Edexia Evaluation Philosophy
+## Inspired by the **Edexia** Evaluation Philosophy

 This platform is a next-generation AI-assisted evaluation infrastructure designed for large-scale board examination systems such as:
 - CBSE